unveiledhistory49/Helios-Solana/README.md

 ## 🔮 Roadmap

-Planned v2.0 improvements include webhook batching, HMAC signing, and transaction decoding.
+Planned improvements include:
+- **Advanced Filtering:** Rule-based engine (JSON Logic) to filter events before they hit your webhook.
+- **Prometheus Metrics:** Integrated monitoring for webhook delivery rates and latency.
+- **Transaction Enrichment:** Optional fetching of full transaction metadata for all events.